dezertdweller/capstone-project-fqhc-model/README.md

 * *Table 4:* Other patient characteristics including insurance and special populations.
 * *Table 9D:* Revenue generated from patient services.

+I imported each of these tables as a seperate dataframe.
+Each was processed with various cleaning and wrangling steps before consolidating data into one dataframe for visualization, preprocessing and modeling.

 ---
 ## Data Cleaning and Wrangling
+### 1. Cleaning Column Names & Subsetting Data
+Talk about shape and size of each table, created a function to iterate through df dictionary to get details.
+Used this to subset data further into only critical columns.

+Talk about renaming columns so that feature names made sense versus referring to table subsections.

+### 2. Missing Values
+The UDS report contains 3 different types of missing values that are Missing Not At Random (MNAR).
+Tables could have one or more of these MNAR types represented by the data entry options below:
+1. "-" represents no data entry by health center
+2. "--" represents suppressed patient counts between 1-15 to protect patient privacy
+3. "---" represents suppressed health center confidential data

+I created a function examine impact of each of these null types in each dataframe including the number of instances of each MNAR type and percent of the data missing in each column.
+I then dealt with the missing types differently based on the reason they were missing.
+My strategy was as follows:
+1. For the "-" missing type, I replaced these with '0' since there was no data entry by health center.
+No entry would mean 0 for that field since it is possible to not have data to enter.
+For examle, the health center funding table had many instance of '-' for `ph_amount` which would be where an entity reports the amount of public housing health center funding they receive.
+Most health centers do not receive this subtype of health center funding, so they would leave it blank.
+The health_center site dataframe had this type of missing value for site geographic details, and I dropped these rows later because it could mean the site was not yet operational.
+2. The "--" missing type was initially replaced with np.nan values.
+I decided to replace these values with a random number between 1 and 15 since the "--" was to suppress patient counts between 1-15 to protect patient privacy.
+3. The "---" was also replaced with np.nan values.
+I kept these dataframes separate from the 3 dataframes with the "--" missing types so I could differentiate between the different missing types and impute them approporiately.
+Details about how I dealt with these missing values will be covered during the preprocessing section.

+### 3. Creating Summary Data for Consolidation

+---
+## Exploratory Data Analysis